openebs-archive/openebs-docs/docs/upgrade.md

   - Run `helm repo update` to update local cache with latest package.

   - Run `helm ls` to get the OpenEBS `release-name`.
-Use the `release-nam` in the following upgrade command.
+Use the `release-name` in the following upgrade command.

-  - Upgrade using `helm upgrade -f https://openebs.github.io/charts/openebs-operator-0.8.0.yaml <release-name> stable/openebs`.
+  - Upgrade using `helm upgrade --version 0.8.1 <release-name> stable/openebs`.
+In this command, `0.8.1` is the helm chart version that       corresponds to OpenEBS 0.8.0 version.
+More details of OpenEBS helm chart version `0.8.1` can be found [here](https://hub.kubeapps.com/charts/stable/openebs/0.8.1).

   **Using Customized Operator YAML or Helm Chart.**